Top 12 Best Family Board Games – Mom

 Top 12 Best Family Board Games – MOM’s choice

 Dad disclaimer: Take head of this list because it’s a super important one.
 While I may play and love a ton of games (and still have a ton on my wish list), the real gauge of fun family games often comes from mom.
-When we’re all together (and not just dad and the boys), what games are we going to play?
+When we’re all together (and not just dad and the kids), what games are we going to play?
 We’re going to play games that mom enjoys.
-But that’s not to say that I’m holding my tongue playing these games, because I enjoy all of these as well.
-Now, on to the list.

 As mom properly stated, “picking the best games are tough because it depends on how much time we have, who’s playing, and what mood we’re in.”
 But here are the games that mom puts at the top of her list of games she loves playing.

 A great “go-to” family game that’s light, strategic, and colorful.
 There’s just something engaging about building up your sets of cards to claim routes and complete your tickets.
 We’ve played other Ticket to Ride games, but the Europe version is mom’s favorite.